-Nicole ‘Snooki’ Polizzi Has COVID & Admits The Experience Has Been ‘Super Scary’
+Nicole 'Snooki' Polizzi Has COVID-19 & Admits The Experience Has Been 'Super Scary'

 Thankfully the remainder of her family has tested negative.
 She told her followers that until her quarantine period was over she would remain in her bedroom.

-Several of her former Jersey Shore castmates wished her well in the comments section of the post.
-These included Vinny Guadagnino, Jenni Farley, Paul “Pauly D” DelVecchio, and Lauren Sorrentino.
+Several of her former Jersey Shore cast mates wished her well in the comments section, including Vinny Guadagnino, Jenni Farley, Paul "Pauly D" DelVecchio, and Lauren Sorrentino.

-Also commenting was Total Bellas Nikki Bella and Dancing with the Stars pro-Cheryl Burke.
+Total Bellas star Nikki Bella and Dancing with the Stars pro-Cheryl Burke also wrote messages to her.

 Nicole's followers added their remarks and well-wishes.